Naturality and mapping class groups in Heegaard Floer homology: Introduction

+In this context, Sarkar~\cite{Suc15:basepoints} has constructed many examples where the action of $\pi_1(S^1)$ on $\HFLa(K,p)$ is non-trivial.
+More concretely, let~$\sigma \in \MCG(S^3,K,p)$ be the positive finger move (or Dehn twist) along~$K$, defined in~\cite[p.~4]{Suc15:basepoints}.
+Then it follows from~\cite[Theorem~6.1]{Suc15:basepoints} that the action of~$\sigma$ on~$\HFLa(K,p)$ for prime knots up to~$9$ crossings is non-trivial more often than not.
+He also proved a formula for the $\pi_1(S^1)$ action for knots in $S^3$, which was then extended to links in arbitrary 3-manifolds by the third author~\cite{Zemke2}.

 There are several variants of Theorem~\ref{thm:invt-hfl}.
-For instance, Ozsv\'ath and Szab\'o~\cite[Theorem 4.7]{OS08:HFL} have defined the group $\HFKm(Y,K,p)$ for $K \subset Y$ a rationally null-homologous knot, or $\HFLm(Y,L,\bp)$ for $Y$ an integer homology sphere.
+For instance, Ozsv\'ath and Szab\'o~\cite{OS11:Rational} have defined the group $\HFKm(Y,K,p)$ for a rationally null-homologous knot~$K$ in an oriented 3-manifold~$Y$.
+They also defined $\HFLm(Y,L,\bp)$ for a link~$L$ in an integer homology sphere~$Y$; see~\cite[Theorem 4.7]{OS08:HFL}.
 There is also more structure that can be put on the result.
 In particular, there is a spectral sequence from $\HFKm(Y,K,p)$ converging to $\HFm(Y)$.
 These invariants are again functorial.
+In fact, Hendricks and Manolescu~\cite[Proposition~2.3]{HM17:Involutive} showed that Theorem~\ref{thm:invt-hf} also holds on the chain level in the homotopy category of chain complexes of $\FF_2[U]$-modules.
+A knot induces a filtration on the Heegaard Floer chain complex, and the canonical isomorphisms preserve the knot filtration; see Juh\'asz and Marengon~\cite[Section~5.11]{JM16:Concordance}.
+Finally, for the naturality of $\HFLa$ of links in arbitrary oriented 3-manifolds and several basepoints on each link component, see Juh\'asz~\cite[Proposition~4.10]{Juhasz16:Cobordism}.

-We will unify the proofs of Theorems~\ref{thm:invt-hf} and~\ref{thm:invt-hfl} in the more general setting of balanced sutured manifolds.
+We will unify the proofs of Theorems~\ref{thm:invt-hf} and~\ref{thm:invt-hfl} in the more general setting of \emph{balanced sutured manifolds}.
 Let $\Sut$ be the category of sutured 3-manifolds and diffeomorphisms, and let $\Sut_\bal$ be the full subcategory of balanced sutured manifolds.
-(For details, see Definitions~\ref{def:sutured} and~\ref{def:balanced} below.)
+(For definitions and details, see Definitions~\ref{def:sutured} and~\ref{def:balanced} below.)

 \begin{theorem} There is a functor

 agreeing up to isomorphism with the sutured manifold invariant defined by the first author~\cite{Juhasz06:Sutured}.
 Isotopic diffeomorphisms induce identical maps on~$\SFH$. \end{theorem}